About the Offtaker of Last Resort (OLR) scheme

 Licensed electricity suppliers

-Licensed suppliers we determine to be mandatory licensed suppliers for a given OLR year must bid in all OLR auctions in that year.
-We will publish a list of the mandatory suppliers in this section of our site before each OLR year starts.
+Mandatory suppliers must bid in all OLR auctions in that year.
+We will publish a list of our determinations on our website before each OLR year starts.
 All other licensed suppliers can bid in an OLR auction too.